 The District Clerk shall administer and countersign the oath of office to newly-elected Board members.
 The oath shall conform to Article XIII-1 of the New York State Constitution, and Section 10 of the Public Officers Law.
-No new Board member shall be permitted to vote until he/she has taken the oath of office.
+Any oaths taken outside of the organizational meeting will be entered into the minutes of the next board meeting.
+No new Board members may take office or vote until they have taken the oath of office.